Todur Zanet: Biography

 Zanet was born as a Soviet citizen in Congaz, Moldavian SSR, which he jokingly refers to as "Europe's largest village"; his parents were peasants.
 His first work in the republican media dates back to 1972.
 From 1976 to 1981, he attended the Moldova State University Polytechnic Institute, and in 1987–1990 the Marxist–Leninist University of the Communist Party of Moldova, while also editing the show Bucaan Dalgasında on Radio Moldova.
 Zanet's contribution to the nationalist cause includes the poem Vatan ("Motherland"), which in 1986 was put to music by Mihail Colsa, who included this and other songs by Zanet in his 1995 repertoire, Turcular korolar.

 In August 1988, at the height of the Perestroika liberalization, Zanet founded Ana Sözü, in an effort to resist the Russification of Gagauzia and standardize Latin spelling.
-Ana Sözü's attempt relied instead on Turkification: "This newspaper much criticized for its language.
+Ana Sözü's attempt relied instead on Turkification: "This newspaper was much criticized for its language.
 Its editors, like many Gagauz intellectuals, had attended Turkish language courses in Turkey and used words and phrases that the average Gagauz reader could not easily understand".
 During the dissolution of the Soviet Union, Zanet, "one of the most respected Gagauz men of culture", wrote the original anthem of Gagauzia, officially adopted in July 1990 and later replaced by Colsa's Tarafım.
 He also continued to work in Moldova during the standoff between Gagauz nationalists and President Mircea Snegur.
 In 1993, Moldova 1 staged his translation of Jean Racine's Bajazet, retrospectively seen as a seminal moment in the history of Gagauz theater.

 With Gagauzia consolidated as an autonomous region within independent Moldova, Ana Sözü became an organ of the regional administration (Bakannık Komiteti), before going independent.
 It also received funding from the Turkish International Cooperation and Development Agency, and was distributed free of charge within Gagauzia.
 Government sponsorship, and the fact that it was put out from the Moldovan capital, Chișinău, decreased its informative value, at a time when the Gagauz press was being criticized for its political uniformity.

 Zanet served as Ana Sözü's editor for most of its history, with a hiatus between 1994 and 1999; he has also founded Kırlangıç ("Swallow"), a literary magazine aimed at a young readership.
 An admirer of the "Gagauz renaissance" leader, Mihail Ciachir, Zanet is noted for his plays Açlık Kurbanları ("Hunger Victims") and Beciul vrăjit ("Enchanted Cellar"), staged by the Ciachir National Theater in Ceadîr-Lunga.
+His texts for the stage, collected as Dramaturgia, received a 2006 award from the National Library of Moldova.
 He has also published, in 2010, an anthology of poetry and folklore, Gagauzluk: kultura, ruh, adetlär, used as a record of Gagauz in Turkology and comparative linguistics.
 It is supported by a documentary film, which has records of Zanet's contacts with Ukrainian Gagauz, Bulgarian Turks, and other related groups, but also reports conversations about proper Gagauz between Zanet and his parents.